great-expectations/great_expectations/CONTRIBUTING.md

----
-title: Contribute a code change
+# Contribute a code change
----

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 To request or submit a Great Expectations documentation or code change, the following options are available: